Primordial black holes and scalar induced gravitational waves from sound speed resonance in non-minimal derivative coupling inflation model: PBHs and GWs

 where $\eta_c$ denotes the conformal time when SIGW production ceases.
 The present-day SIGW energy density spectrum is

 where $\Omega_{\mathrm{r}, 0} h^2 = 4.2 \times 10^{-5}$ is the current radiation density, and the frequency $f$ is related to $k$ as

-Through numerical calculations in~(\ref{GW0h2}) and utilizing~(\ref{fhz}) , we present the current SIGW energy spectrum in Figure~\ref{GW}.
-The frequency range of SIGW signals spans from \(10^{-5}\) Hz to \(5 \times 10^{-2}\) Hz, corresponding to \(\Omega_{\mathrm{GW},0} h^2\) values between \(10^{-12}\) and \(10^{-8}\).
-These signals fall within the sensitivity ranges of future gravitational wave detectors such as LISA, Taiji, and TianQin.
+Through numerical calculations in Eq.~(\ref{GW0h2}) and utilizing Eq.~(\ref{fhz}) , we present the current SIGW energy spectrum in Figure~\ref{GW}.
+The frequency range of SIGW signals spans from \(10^{-4}\) Hz to \(5 \times 10^{-2}\) Hz, corresponding to \(\Omega_{\mathrm{GW},0} h^2\) values between \(10^{-12}\) and \(10^{-7}\).
+These signals fall within the sensitivity ranges of future GW detectors such as LISA, Taiji, and TianQin.
 This provides a promising avenue to probe PBHs and the early universe.
+In addition, based on the method proposed in~\cite{K. Inomata, S. Wang, Z. C. Chen, M. Sasaki and T. Suyama}, we compute the SGWB spectrum generated by binary PBH mergers, using the peak mass of PBH mass distribution and \( f_{\rm PBH}\) obtained in this work.
+The corresponding result is shown in Figure~\ref{SGWB}, covering a frequency range from \(10^6\) to \(10^{16}\,\mathrm{Hz}\) and energy density from \(10^{-18}\) to \(10^{-7}\).
+Since the estimated PBH mass in our model is relatively small, around \(10^{-12}\) \( M_{\odot} \) , the SGWB lies in the extremely high-frequency regime.
+Although current GW detectors are not sensitive to such high-frequency signals, future high-frequency GW observatories may be able to probe this class of SGWBs.